Skip to main content

 Pratap sat clutching onto the side of his seat as the hospital staff ran about.
 Nurses and a group of doctors were attending to the girls.
 Udai Singh and Rathore made sure that their names and power would help the girls get the best treatments.

-Pratap seemed to be in a haze as if this was another nightmare he was having.
-He always thought his life was cursed, everyone he loved was hurt and unhappy.
-Today he was sure.
+Pratap seemed to be in a haze, as if this were another nightmare he was having.
+He always thought his life was cursed; everyone he loved was hurt and unhappy.
+Today, he was sure.
 His Roshni was in there, fighting for her life, that's all he could gather.
 He didn't remember how he got her into this mess.
 I should have driven her home myself, I should have.
 I shouldn't have let her go to that woman alone.
 It's all my fault!
-In his anger he punched his fist at the wall, hurting himself.
+In his anger, he punched his fist at the wall, hurting himself.

 Jaivanta rushed to her son.